0808 808 4000 Get help now

 Consumer Credit Act requests

-The fee for asking for a copy of your agreement and statement of account under sections 77, 78 and 79 of the Consumer Credit Act is £1.
+Under the Consumer Credit Act 1974 sections 77, 78 and 79, you can ask for a copy of your credit agreement and statement of account for £1.
 There is no fee if you ask for a statement of your account under section 77b of the Consumer Credit Act.

 There are two sample letters which you can use to get different kinds of information.